-It doesn’t help that when you look up ‘diet’ in the dictionary, there are two different definitions for the word.
+It doesn’t help that when you look it up in the dictionary, there are two different definitions for the word.

-- diet: “The kinds of food that a person, animal, or community habitually eats.”
+- “The kinds of food that a person, animal, or community habitually eats.”

-- diet: “Restrict oneself to small amounts or special kinds of food in order to lose weight.”
+- “Restrict oneself to small amounts or special kinds of food in order to lose weight.”

-Now I don’t claim to be the expert when it comes to defining words, but I thought I would take a crack going into a bit more detail about the difference between these two definitions of the word diet – or at least how I interpret them as someone who uses a non-diet approach in my work.
+Now I don’t claim to be the expert when it comes to defining words, but I thought I would take a crack going into a bit more detail about the difference between these two definitions – or at least how I interpret them as someone who uses a non-diet approach (NDA) in my work.

 Technically, we all have a diet.
 It is not just the foods we eat on a daily basis.
 But also our eating patterns.
 It is the way in which we engage with food and eating where there is no weight loss agenda.
 Where there is no intention to maintain a certain weight or to manipulate body size/shape.